It is very important that students begin their college mathematics coursework at the appropriate level.

 How long will it take to receive my results?

 You will know your placement immediately.
-They will be automatically added to your MyRIC account so you will be ready to register for classes on day two of your orientation session.
+They will be automatically added to your MyRIC account within 24 hours.

 In high school I received testing accommodations, am I able to use them for the placement test?

 Yes.
 To request reasonable testing accommodations for a disability or medical condition, please contact the Rhode Island College Disability Services Center at